mana/manasource-doc/server_configuration.md

  * Get sqlite3 from http://www.sqlite.org/download.html
  * Put it into the manaserv directory
- * Open a command prompt inside the tmwserv directory
+ * Open a command prompt inside the Mana server directory
  * Enter `sqlite3 mana.db "UPDATE mana_accounts SET level=255 WHERE username='MyAccount';"`
  * You can check if you were successful by entering `sqlite3 mana.db "SELECT username, level FROM mana_accounts;"` (lists all accounts and their userlevels) or `sqlite3 mana.db "SELECT username FROM mana_accounts WHERE level &gt; 1;"` (lists all GM accounts)